ImNotJ/jai.sara/README.md

-# Windows 98 Styled React App
+# Personal Website (Windows 98 Styled React App)

 This project is a React.js application styled to emulate the look and feel of Windows 98.
-The application includes features such as a Windows 98-style startup sound, a desktop with taskbar, modals for applications like Notepad and Paint, and responsive design for mobile devices.
+The application includes features such as a Windows 98-style startup sound (removed as of 7/24/24), a desktop with taskbar, modals for applications like Notepad and Paint, and responsive design for mobile devices.
+The web app is hosted on [jaisara](https://www.jaisara.org/) and deployed using Github Pages and a CI/CD pipeline.

 ## Getting Started